-Given two vector signals A and B that are type UNSIGNED (3 downto 0), you would add them as 5-bit numbers and assign them to a signal UNSIGNED (4 downto 0) using the following signal assignment statement.
+Given two vector signals A and B that are type UNSIGNED (3 downto 0), you could make them 5-bit numbers, add them together, and assign them to a signal UNSIGNED (4 downto 0) using the following signal assignment statement.

 C <= ('0' & A) + ('0' & B);

 Note that the above statement does not correctly handle the case where A and B are regarded as 2s complement numbers.
 How would you change the circuit to work for 2's complement instead of unsigned?

 Test your final circuit.
 You can use either the board or GHDL.
 Make sure you describe your testing procedure in your project report.